Compounds in living organisms that are insoluble in water are referred to as lipids (fats), and make up the bulk of fat in organisms.

 - Phospholipids.
 These are more complex molecules containing two fatty acids and a phosphate end.
 The phosphate end is water-soluble and the lipid end is not.
 Phospholipids form part of the cell walls – one part blends with water and the other with the non-phosphate part of another phospholipid.

 Phospholipids and triglycerides are transported in the blood in the form of lipoprotein complexes in which cholesterol is also present, either as cholesterol or as a cholesterol ester.
 These lipoproteins are graded according to size and lipid content.

 These lipoprotein “shuttles” have specific functions.
 Of relevance are:

-Lipoproteins are mixtures of lipid together with protein and all contain a mixture of lipids but in different proportions.
-The proteins within lipoproteins vary.
+Lipoproteins are made up of lipids and protein.
+They all contain a mixture of lipids but in different proportions.
+The proteins within lipoproteins also vary.
 The liver and intestine use apolipoprotein B to make VLDL and chylomicrons respectively.
-HDL does not have apolipoprotein B but contains predominantly apolipoprotein A1.
+HDL doesn’t have apolipoprotein B but contains predominantly apolipoprotein A1.
 LDL is a good source of cholesterol for cells and the importation happens through the binding of apolipoprotein B to a special receptor that’s expressed when the cell needs cholesterol.